 One of the most common forms of heart disease is heart attack, which occurs when part of the heart muscle dies because blood flow to the tissue has been blocked.
 In the United States, The Heart Foundation reports that someone experiences a heart attack approximately every 34 seconds.

-Every minute, someone in the U.S. dies from a heart attack.
+Nearly 400,000 people in the U.S. die from a heart attack annually.
 To avoid becoming one of them, it is vital to learn how to prevent a heart attack.

 Knowing what factors put you at risk for a heart attack is the first step towards preventing one.

 Research has shown that between 80 and 90 percent of heart disease, including heart attacks, is caused by one or more of the four conventional risk factors: cigarette smoking, high blood pressure, high cholesterol, and diabetes.
-Making choices that limit these risk factors can help prevent a heart attack from striking.
+Making choices that limit these risk factors can help prevent a heart attack.

 The first change that will help prevent a heart attack is your diet.
 The American Heart Association (AHA) notes that “a healthy diet is one of the best weapons you have to fight cardiovascular disease” and recommends eating a nutritious diet full of fruits, vegetables, lean protein, nuts, legumes, and whole grains.
 The AHA also suggests limiting how much sugar, particularly sugar-sweetened drinks, and red meat you consume.